The main role of modern education is to support the next generation of youth in taking on our brave yet slightly broken world

 “When the pandemic started and we had to shift learning online as a crisis response, everyone was thrust into change and forced to use technology.
 It was difficult, at first, to maintain the same level of interaction while continuing to do what as an institution we do best, which is to teach and engage our students,” Professor Sue Bennett explains.

-While UOW stayed remote, the School of Education introduced the drop-in sessions for students to check their progress and wellbeing, while also gathering feedback on their satisfaction with online learning.
+While UOW stayed online, the School of Education introduced the drop-in sessions for students to check their progress and wellbeing, while also gathering feedback on their satisfaction with online learning.

 “What we’ve realised is that the students appreciated the quality of digital tools, but they missed their out-of-class, on-campus experience."